-A number of different techniques of techniques of representing the shape function for describing various geometries will be described in this report.
-The simplest approach is illustrated in Figure 3.
-The figure shows the fundamental baseline airfoil geometry derived from the simplest of all shape functions, the unit shape function: $S(\psi) = 1$.
-Simple variations of the baseline airfoil are also shown with individual parametric changes of the leading edge radius, and of the location of maximum thickness.
+A number of different techniques of representing the shape function for describing various geometries will be described in this report.
+The simplest approach is illustrated in Fig. 3.
+The figure shows the fundamental baseline aerofoil geometry derived from the simplest of all shape functions, the unit shape function: $S(\Psi) = 1$ .
+Simple variations of the baseline aerofoil are also shown with individual parametric changes of the leading edge radius, and of the location of maximum thickness.